Cairngorm and Ben Macdui

 | |||

-The recommended return route follows a fine path, but an excellent rock-scrambling option is to descend Fiacaill Ridge.
-This is classed as a Grade 1 summer rock-scramble and there are easy escape lines for those not wanting to stick to the crest.
+There are various alternatives and escape routes to be found, including an excellent rock-scrambling option descending Fiacaill Ridge - a Grade 1 summer rock-scramble with easy escape lines for those not wanting to stick to the crest.

 Show map